 When you travel to Japan, at all times during the year, staying at a hostel or a capsule hotel is a lot cheaper than staying at a resort or a hotel.
 Before you go off and have nightmares about accommodations that have stained bed sheets, rusty sinks, and creaky stairs, trust us when we say, Japan’s budget hostels are on another level.
-Here, it’ll be like you’re actually not living on a budget, but you chose to stay in one of the many modern, clean, trendy places that offer just as much bang for buck as hotels.
+Here, it’ll be like you’re actually not living in Japan on a budget, but you chose to stay in one of the many modern, clean, trendy places that offer just as much bang for buck as hotels.

 If you decide to stay at a capsule hotel, you’re in for an even more exciting time.
 The capsule hotels are very unique to the culture, and consists of you sleeping in pods that are within close proximity to other travellers, yet in most places you’ll have enough room and privacy to be comfortable.
 They’re relatively cheap, and in recent years, many places have upped their antics to include technology advances within the pods themselves, comfortable lounging areas for when you’re not resting, and state-of-the-art kitchen facilities so customers can save money by staying in and cooking.

 If you want some recommendation of hostels or capsule hotels in Tokyo or Kyoto, feel free to read these articles:

 Travel to Japan on the Cheap #3 – Get a JR Pass in Advance